 Solution:

-- Use Digital Approval Workflows: Implement cloud-based approval systems where managers can approve invoices via email or mobile app in real-time.
+- Use Digital Approval Workflows: Implement cloud-based approval systems where managers can approve invoices via email or a mobile app in real-time.

 - Set Automated Escalations: If an invoice isn’t approved within a set timeframe, configure automatic reminders or escalate it to a senior approver.